viewflex/ligero/README.md

 ##### Demo UI Controller

-We start with a new controller extending `BasePublisherController`, to inherit the session-aware CRUD actions and generated UI controls.
+We start with a new controller extending `BasePublisherController`, to inherit the session-aware BREAD actions and generated UI controls.
 In the constructor we create a default Publisher and then override the default values as needed using fluent setter methods (see the [Configuration](https://github.com/viewflex/ligero-docs/blob/master/CONFIGURATION.md) documentation for a complete list).

 ```php
 namespace Viewflex\Ligero\Publish\Demo\Items;